-- Effective date of the resignation: The resignation must take effect no later than the earlier of the following dates: - The date the officer would take office, if elected; or - The date the officer's successor is required to take office. (s.
-99.012(3)(d), F.S.) - Resignation is irrevocable.
-Once submitted, the resignation is irrevocable (s.
-99.012(3)(b), F.S.)
+- Effective date of the resignation: The resignation must take effect no later than the earlier of the following dates: - The date the officer would take office, if elected; or - The date the officer's successor is required to take office.11 - Resignation is irrevocable.
+Once submitted, the resignation is irrevocable12 - Automatic resignations.
+An officer who qualifies for federal public office but fails to submit a resignation pursuant to the resign-to-run law constitutes an automatic irrevocable resignation, effective immediately, from the office he or she presently holds.13